riganti/dotvvm-samples-js-integration/README.md

 }
 ```

-## Rollup and WebPack samples
+## Rollup sample

-7. Navigate to desired sample and build scripts
+7. Navigate to `src/JsIntegrationDemo-Rollup` directory and run the following scripts:

 ```
 npm install
 npm run build
 ```

+## Webpack sample - **NOT WORKING**

+The Webpack sample is currently not working.
+Right now, Webpack cannot output ES6 modules which are the only format supported by DotVVM 3.0.

+We expect to extend the support for other module formats in the next versions of DotVVM.